kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 shared builder.

-A multi-level shape, admitted only with Phase 2 enabled, skips the lowering and becomes a `WorkloadItem` tree: composite nodes use `CompositePodGroupData`, leaves use `PodGroupData`, and `Children` decides which nodes compile to CompositePodGroup templates.
+A multi-level shape, admitted only with Phase 2 enabled, skips the lowering and becomes a `WorkloadItem` tree: the embedded composite building blocks are passed directly as `CompositePodGroupData`, leaf building blocks are passed as `PodGroupData`, and `Children` decides which nodes compile to CompositePodGroup templates.
 Enabling Phase 2 never changes the flat compilation path for a single-level object.

 The Workload is owned by the LWS and sets `spec.controllerRef` to the LWS.
 Its name is `<name-prefix>-<uid-hash>`, where the hash is derived from the LWS